aerni/statamic-apple-news/README.md

 ```

 ### Site
-Add the handle of the site you want to use to publish to Apple News:
+Add the handle of the site you want to use to publish on Apple News:

 ```php
 'site' => 'default'
 ```

 ### Collections
-Add the handles of the collections whose entries you want to publish to Apple News:
+Add the handles of the collections whose entries you want to publish on Apple News:

 ```php
 'collections' => [